Pheithar/pheithar/README.md

 I'm graduated in Computer Science and Engineering from the *Universidad Carlos III de Madrid*.

-Right now I'm studying the Human-Centered Artificial Intelligence at *DTU*.
+Right now I'm studying the Human-Centered Artificial Intelligence MSc. at *DTU*.

 I enjoy learning about Machine Learning and Artificial Intelligence, but I also like web developing and making videogames.